Richard Menefee: Early life

-Richard Hickman Menefee was born on December 4, 1809 in Owingsville, Kentucky.
+Richard Hickman Menefee was born on December 4, 1809, in Owingsville, Kentucky.
 He was the third of five sons born to Richard and Mary (Longsdale) Menefee.
 His father was an Irish potter who immigrated to Kentucky from Virginia in the 1790s and became one of the founders of the city of Owingsville.
 Despite a limited education, the elder Richard Menefee was elected to multiple terms in the Kentucky House of Representatives and one term in the Kentucky Senate.

 It was while the elder Richard Menefee was in Frankfort for a session of the General Assembly that his son Richard was born.
 When asked to name the child at his baptism, his mother christened him Henry Clay Menefee, after Kentucky statesman Henry Clay.
 When his father returned from his legislative duties, he changed the child's name to Richard Hickman Menefee in honor of his Senate colleague, Richard Hickman.

 Menefee's father died in 1815.
 Four years later, his mother married Colonel George Lansdown, proprietor of a spa in Bath County.
 Until the age of twelve, Menefee was educated by his mother.
-He then enrolled at Walker Bourne's preparatory school in Bath County, where he was a classmate of future congressmen Henry Smith Lane and John Jameson.
+He then enrolled at Walker Bourne's preparatory school in Bath County, where he was a classmate of future congressmen Henry S. Lane and John Jameson.
 Two years later, family troubles forced him to withdraw from school and help support the family.
 He began work at a tavern in Owingsville and engaged in farm work during the summer months.
 He continued his studies as time allowed and became a teacher at age fifteen.
 A short time later, he left home due to a dispute with his stepfather.
-He relocated to Mount Sterling, Kentucky and paid his way through school.
+He relocated to Mount Sterling, Kentucky, and paid his way through school.

 At age eighteen, Menefee entered Transylvania University in the junior class.
 Though the college's rules forbade conveying degrees upon underage candidates, Menefee was granted an exception by President Horace Holley and graduated with his class.
 Following his graduation, he read law with Judge James Trimble.
 He returned to Mount Sterling, where he was admitted to the bar in 1830 and opened a law practice in 1831.
 In October 1831, he enrolled at Transylvania University law school and on March 3, 1832, earned a law degree.
 Notable in Menefee's graduating class was George W. Johnson, who would later serve as governor of Kentucky's provisional Confederate government during the Civil War.

 On August 14, 1832, Menefee married Sarah Bell Jouett, daughter of famed Kentucky painter Matthew Harris Jouett.
 The couple had three children: Alexander (who died as an infant), Richard, and Mary.